Looking for natural ways to speed up labor?

 It works by softening up the cervix and aiding contractions.
-It’s not safe for everyone, so it’s best to take it if you’ve had a straight forward pregnancy with no complications.
+It’s not safe for everyone, so it’s best to take it if you’ve had a straightforward pregnancy with no complications.
 As always, discuss it with your caregiver if you’re not sure.

 The most common way to take it is by drinking raspberry leaf tea (loose leaf or teabags), but you can take capsules if you dislike the taste.

 You should gradually build up to taking it 3 times per day.
 There is a variety of advice to when you should start taking it.
 Some women start at 32 weeks.
-However, you should probably wait until around 37 weeks in case it stimulate you to go into pre-term labor.
+However, you should probably wait until around 37 weeks in case it stimulates you to go into pre-term labor.